Kilgraston is delighted to be hosting its next Open Day on 2nd October 2021.

 Scientific discovery begins with simple experimentation in class and develops with practical science lessons from specialists in our laboratories in the Senior School.
 French is taught from Reception class onwards, initially with class teachers through songs and games, progressing to written French and specialist teaching.
 We teach Religious Education, exploring a variety of world religions and philosophies.
 We have a whole school assembly and two Junior School assemblies each week.
 Class teachers discuss health and wellbeing issues with their classes regularly.

-The girls have a weekly drama lesson, music lesson, hymn practice and art lesson.
+The children have a weekly drama lesson, music lesson, hymn practice and art lesson.
 They can also take additional, individual music lessons from peripatetic music instructors.
-We have our own Junior Years Choir, which was the winner of its category in Perform in Perth again in 2018.
-The girls may also be invited to join our Junior Years Orchestra.
-We have Junior Years Showcases twice a year which gives our girls a chance to perform in front of an audience.
+We have our own Junior Years Choir.
+The children may also be invited to join our Junior Years Orchestra.
+We have Junior Years Showcases twice a year which gives our pupils a chance to perform in front of an audience.
 We invite parents and friends to a Christmas celebration with seasonal musical presentations.
 There is a musical theatrical show in the summer term annually which demonstrates the talents of our Junior Years performers.

 Our pupils have PE four times a week taught by our sports team which include some individual sports, some team sports, swimming, gymnastics and dance.
-We also provide a vast range of clubs and activities that the girls can join before, during and after school each day.
-We occasionally invite the girls to come for a taster evening to experience a sleepover in our Boarding House.
+We also provide a vast range of clubs and activities that the pupils can join before, during and after school each day.
+We occasionally invite the children to come for a taster evening to experience a sleepover in our Boarding House.

 We want our pupils to become confident life-long learners and happy, healthy individuals.
 Our aim is to ensure that they are fully prepared for Senior School and beyond.